-Our two-day novice class will train you in the basics of sculling and certify you to use our Maas Aero shells.
-The two, two-hour classes, with a maximum of three students per class, can be taken on consecutive days or separated to fit your schedule.
-Lessons can be scheduled any day that a coach and boats are available; call us to arrange your first lesson.
+Our two-day program will train you in the basics of sculling and safety on the water.
+Successful completion certifies you to use club shells – usually the Maas Aero.
+The two, 2-hour sessions, with a maximum of three students per session, can be taken on consecutive days or separated to fit your schedule.
+Ideally you should complete the sessions within two weeks.

-- Cost: $163 per person for the full course.
-Includes a $30 credit for your first club boat use or membership after completion of the course.
+- Cost: $175 per person for the full course.
+Includes participation in a Fundamentals I clinic after completion, and a $30 credit for your first club boat use or membership.

 - Class length: Two 2-hour sessions on separate days; best if you can schedule these no more than a week apart.